2015 Thalys train attack: Attack

-As El Khazzani exited the lavatory, he encountered 28-year-old Frenchman "Damien A." On seeing the shirtless and heavily armed Moroccan, Damien attempted to restrain the gunman, but was overpowered and fell to the floor.
+As El Khazzani exited the lavatory, he encountered 28-year-old Frenchman "Damien A." On seeing the heavily armed El Khazzani, Damien attempted to restrain the gunman, but was overpowered and fell to the floor.
 Seated nearby, American-born Frenchman Mark Moogalian (age 51) saw the scuffle, got up, and in the ensuing struggle wrested the rifle from El Khazzani.
-As Moogalian turned to move his wife out of harm's way, El Khazzani pulled out a concealed 9mm Luger pistol and shot Moogalian in the back, with the bullet passing through his lung and exiting via his neck.
+As Moogalian turned to move his wife out of harm's way, El Khazzani pulled out a concealed 9 mm Luger pistol and shot Moogalian in the back, with the bullet passing through his lung and exiting via his neck.
 Moogalian fell to the floor and remained still, playing dead.
 El Khazzani retrieved his dropped carbine, walked to the passenger area and attempted to fire the weapon at the occupants of the car, but the weapon misfired.